-- c) Identify and briefly describe national, local and sectoral land-use policies or regulations adopted before 11 November 2001 that may influence land-use / land-cover change and demonstrate that they do not influence the areas of the proposed AR CDM project activity (e.g., because the policy does not target this area, or because there are barriers to the policy implementation in this area, etc).
-If the policies (implemented before 11 Nov 2001) significantly impact the project area, then the baseline scenario cannot be 'degraded land' and this methodology cannot be used any further. - d) Identify alternative land uses including alternative future public or private activities on the degraded lands including any similar AR activity or any other feasible land development activities, that are not in contradiction with the identified local, national and/or sectoral landuse policies and regulations and that could be implemented within the boundary of the proposed AR CDM project activity.
-In doing so, use land records, field surveys, data and feedback from stakeholders, and other appropriate sources. - e) Demonstrate that land use/cover within the boundary of the proposed AR CDM project activity would not change and/or lead to further degradation and carbon stock decrease in absence of the proposed project activity, e.g., by assessing the relative attractiveness of alternative land uses in terms of benefits to the local economy and communities' subsistence, consulting with stakeholders for existing and future land use, and identifying barriers for alternative land uses.
+- (a) Identify and briefly describe national, local and sectoral land-use policies or regulations adopted before 11 November 2001 that may influence land-use / land-cover change and demonstrate that they do not influence the areas of the proposed A/R CDM project activity (e.g., because the policy does not target this area, or because there are barriers to the policy implementation in this area, etc).
+If the policies (implemented before 11 November 2001) significantly impact the project area, then the baseline scenario cannot be 'degraded land' and this methodology cannot be used any further. - (b) Identify alternative land uses including alternative future public or private activities on the degraded lands including any similar A/R activity or any other feasible land development activities, that are not in contradiction with the identified local, national and/or sectoral land-use policies and regulations and that could be implemented within the boundary of the proposed A/R CDM project activity.
+In doing so, use land records, field surveys, data and feedback from stakeholders, and other appropriate sources. - (c) Demonstrate that land-use/land-cover within the boundary of the proposed A/R CDM project activity would not change and/or lead to further degradation and carbon stock decrease in absence of the proposed project activity, e.g., by assessing the relative attractiveness of alternative land uses in terms of benefits to the local economy and communities' subsistence, consulting with stakeholders for existing and future land use, and identifying barriers for alternative land uses.

-If the analyses above indicate for the baseline land use that the land area within the boundary of the proposed AR CDM project activity is likely to change its current status (i.e. degraded and/or subject to further degradation), then this methodology is not applicable.
-However, if the analysis shows that a change can only occur as a result of the implementation of the proposed AR CDM activity, continue with the next step.
+If the analyses above indicate for the baseline land use that the land area within the boundary of the proposed A/R CDM project activity is likely to change its current status (i.e. degraded and/or subject to further degradation), then this methodology is not applicable.
+However, if the analysis shows that a change can only occur as a result of the implementation of the proposed A/R CDM activity, continue with the next step.

-Step 4: Stratify the AR CDM project area as explained in section II.3 above
+Step 4: Stratify the A/R CDM project area as explained in section II.3 above.

-Step 5: Determine the baseline land-use / land-cover scenario for each stratum
+Step 5: Determine the baseline land-use / land-cover scenario for each stratum.

-Analyze the possibility of self-encroachment of trees under the current conditions by, e.g.:
+Analyse the possibility of self-encroachment of trees4 under the current conditions by, e.g.:

-- Survey and identification of trees growing on site. - Identification of on-site or external seed pools/sources that may result in natural regeneration. - Identification of the possibility of seed sprout and growth into trees with the potential height, crown cover and area crossing the threshold values used in the national definition of forest, under the current conditions.
+- Survey and identification of trees growing on site; - Identification of on-site or external seed pools/sources that may result in natural regeneration; - Identification of the possibility of seed sprout and growth into trees with the potential height, crown cover and area crossing the threshold values used in the national definition of forest, under the current conditions.

-If no or only sparse natural regeneration with no potential to become a forest can be identified, continue with section II.5 below.
-Otherwise, the proposed AR CDM project activity is not different from the baseline scenario.
+If no, or only sparse, natural regeneration with no potential to become a forest can be identified, continue with section II.5 below.
+Otherwise, the proposed A/R CDM project activity is not different from the baseline scenario5.